As-exact-as-possible repair of unprintable STL files: Terminologies and Definitions

 \subsection{Polyhedra}

 \begin{defn} \emph{Polyhedron - } A polyhedron is the geometric realization of a mesh $M$ without self-intersections.
 In this case the geometric realizations of the simplexes in $M$ are Euclidean simplexes forming an Euclidean simplicial complex \cite{ferrario11}.
-We observe that a polyhedron is not necessarily a two-manifold with boundary.
-Also, due to Proposition \ref{def:propint}, a mesh with degenerate elements does not admit a polyhedron.\end{defn}
+Since any 2-simplex with a degenerate realization leads to self-intersections, a mesh with degenerate elements does not admit a polyhedron.
+We observe that a polyhedron is not necessarily a two-manifold with boundary, and say that a polyhedron $|M|$ is closed if the non-self-intersecting mesh $M$ is also closed.\end{defn}